Ming Xia: Sources and assessment

 Historians have three main sources for the state of Xia: the relevant sections in the Ming Taizu Shilu, or "Veritable Records of Emperor Taizu of Ming"; the history of the Ming family, who ruled in the state of Xia, compiled by the scholar Yang Xueke; and the inscription on the stele found in the tomb of Ming Yuzhen.
 The Ming Taizu Shilu was compiled by Ming court historians and revised several times during the reign of the Yongle Emperor, providing the official Ming perspective on history.
 Yang Xueke, a native of Sichuan who lived in the Xia state, compiled his work Mingshi Shilu according to the model of official histories.
 He had access to the state archive of the Xia state, allowing him to quote from its official documents.
-The third significant source is the inscription on the stele in the tomb of Ming Yuzhen, discovered in 1982 during construction work in Chongqing.
+The inscription on the stele in the tomb of Ming Yuzhen was discovered in 1982 during construction work in Chongqing.
 The stele measures 134 × 57 × 23.5 cm, and the inscription—the biography of Ming Yuzhen—contains 1004 characters in 24 columns, compiled by Liu Zhen, Ming Yuzhen's chief advisor.

 Classical Chinese historians viewed the state of Xia as an illegitimate state in Chinese history, with rulers who were deemed incompetent and ultimately overthrown.
 In the People's Republic of China, Ming Yuzhen was initially condemned as a member of the landlord class.
 However, after the Cultural Revolution, the concept of the state of Xia as a "revolutionary peasant regime" (nongmin geming zhengquan) gained popularity in the 1970s.
 Interest in Ming Yuzhen and his state was revived in China following the discovery of his tomb.
 Western historians have largely overlooked the state, with their most extensive work on it being the Ming Yuzhen entry in the Dictionary of Ming Biography from 1976.